benjbuch/octo_waffle/part_01-basic_interactions.md

 (or `->`) points from the value to the object.
 The ‘=’ sign can also be used for assignments.

-Objects can be given any (case-sensitive) ‘name’ (also known as the object’s ‘symbol’), except that
+Objects can be given any name (also known as the object’s ‘symbol’), except that

   - names cannot start with a number, and
   - names cannot be identical to reserved words such as `if`, `TRUE`,